david-jacob/HurwitzFanoFit/README.md

 # HurwitzFanoFit
-Python program for fitting Hurwitz-Fano lineshapes to experimental data
+Python program for fitting Hurwitz-Fano lineshapes to experimental data.

+The Hurwitz-Fano lineshape describes a Kondo resonance in the differential conductance in the presence of Fermi-Dirac smearing at finite temperature of the STM tip [1].

+When the Python program has been used for data processing in a scientific publication, we ask the authors of that publication to cite Ref.
+1.

 ## Theoretical background
 The python script can be used to fit different lineshapes that occur in the theory of STM spectroscopy (STS) of Kondo systems to STS data.